 Willie Mullins has two winners from 33 entries, so the strike rate of Nicholls is far superior.
 But, Mullins has delivered two wins in the last six editions with Nichols Canyon and Penhill in 2017 and 2018.

 The last time that Nicholls saw one of his cross the line first in the Stayers’ Hurdle was in 2012 when Big Bucks won for the fourth straight year.

 The only other trainers to have won more than once in those 20 years are Jonjo O’Neill with More Of That in 2014, and Gavin Cromwell, who has won two renewals with Flooring Porter.

 The Other Races on Day 3 Of The Cheltenham Festival

 The Stayers’ Hurdle is the top race on Day 3 of the Cheltenham Festival 2024, but that is just one of seven fixtures on the card.
 As mentioned, it is just one of three Grade 1 races for Thursday.
 Visit our dedicated racecards page for all the runners and riders of every race.

 We will have tips for each of the 28 races that make up the 4-day Cheltenham Festival betting landscape.
 With that in mind, here is an overview of the rest of the races on Day 3.

 Previously known as the Marsh Chase, this Novices’ event kicks off Cheltenham Day 3 tips.
 It is a trip on the New Course over a distance of two and a half miles.

 This is one of the most recent additions to the Cheltenham Festival, only having had its first edition in 2011.
 There may not be much history to go on but one trend that stands out is that Willie Mullins has already produced four winners.
-It should have been five but Galopin Des Champs came down at the last fence with the race at his mercy.
+Paul Nicholls won last year’s renewal with Stage Star.